mumoshu/prenv/README.md

       value: "bar"
     - name: "baz"
       valueTemplate: "prenv-{{ .PullRequestNumber }}"
+    ## In case you want to deploy the app using Terraform AND
+    ## the queue is created by prenv-init, you need to pass the
+    ## queue name to the Terraform module.
+    #- name: "queue_name"
+    #  valueTemplate: "prenv-{{ .PullRequestNumber }}"
 ```

 ## Commands

+Run locally or on GitHub Actions:

 - [prenv-init](#prenv-init) sets up the prerequisites for creating and managing Per-Pull Request Environments.
 - [prenv-deinit](#prenv-deinit) deletes the prerequisites for creating and managing Per-Pull Request Environments.

+Run on GitHub Actions Pull Request event:

 - [prenv-apply](#prenv-apply) creates a Per-Pull Request Environment.
 - [prenv-destroy](#prenv-destroy) deletes a Per-Pull Request Environment.

+Run on cluster:

+- [prenv-sqs-forwarder](#prenv-sqs-forwarder) forwards messages from an SQS queue to the downstream, Per-Pull Request Environments' SQS queues.
+- [prenv-outgoing-webhook](#prenv-outgoing-webhook) receives outgoing webhooks from the Per-Pull Request Environments and forwards them to the Slack channel of your choice.

 ### prenv-init